The Bankrate promise

 Insurers use several factors to determine your insurance score.
 Everything from payment history to outstanding debt to credit mix is calculated into your score.
 Each of these variables can be obtained from your credit report.
 Below are the most critical factors, as listed by the National Association of Insurance Commissioners (NAIC).
 The percentage shows how much of your insurance score is determined by each variable.

-- Payment history (40%): Everything from missed payments to punctual payments is the primary factor used in insurance and credit scores because it helps insurers from an idea of your premium payments.
+- Previous credit performance (40 percent): Everything from missed payments to punctual payments is the primary factor used in insurance and credit scores because it helps insurers from an idea of your premium payments.

-- Outstanding debt (30%): How much money you owe at the time of the report is of great importance to the insurance provider because it tells the company how likely you are to pay premiums regularly and file a claim.
+- Outstanding debt (30 percent): How much money you owe at the time of the report is of great importance to the insurance provider because it tells the company how likely you are to pay premiums regularly and file a claim.

-- Credit history length (15%): The amount of time you have had a line of credit, whether credit cards, loans, mortgages or another format, goes into determining your insurance score.
+- Credit history length (15 percent): The amount of time you have had a line of credit, whether credit cards, loans, mortgages or another format, goes into determining your insurance score.

-- Pursuit of new credit (10%): New applications for new lines of credit can imply increased risk.
+- Pursuit of new credit (10 percent): New applications for new lines of credit can imply increased risk.
 Even if you are handling your current credit limits and debts well, adding another line of credit could destabilize your rating.

-- Credit mix (5%): While this has the smallest impact amongst all other factors, the variety and number of credit lines you have can affect your insurance score.
+- Credit mix (5 percent): While this has the smallest impact amongst all other factors, the variety and number of credit lines you have can affect your insurance score.

 What is a good insurance score?